CAIRNS’ RENOVATION & EXTENSION SPECIALISTS

 Considerations during the build were given to the north facing aspect.
 It was important to utilise every feature of the location & incorporate design elements which enhanced the indoor/outdoor relationship.

 The kitchen, living & dining are located in the centre of the home and are framed by 2.1meter floor to ceiling bi-fold doors and windows.
 When open, the rooms flow on to the deck, an feature essential to tropical living.

 The home has three bedrooms at one end and a parents resort style retreat at the other.
 The master bedroom boasts walk in robe and massive ensuite with double vanity.

 - Open plan living with 2.1m high doors leading to the deck

 - Family-friendly floor plan: central living space flanked by bedrooms

-- Master bedroom with ensuite and walk-in robe.
-French doors to front deck
+- Resort style master bedroom with ensuite and walk-in robe.
+Sliding doors to front deck

 - Traditional features: dado rails, tongue and groove timber flooring

 - Essastone benchtops with massive walk-in pantry

 - Exterior cladding Hardies Prime line Newport weatherboard